 Directions: Mash the banana, and then put it in a blender with the rest of the ingredients and process until very smooth.
 (You can also do this by hand, but a blender works best.)
 To use, shampoo your hair, and then apply the entire mixture to your head and massage it into your hair and scalp.
 Wrap a warm towel around your head or put on a shower cap and leave the conditioner on for 15 minutes, and then rinse your hair thoroughly.

 Use this fragrant, cooling powder after bathing.
 You can also sprinkle some over your bed sheets to soothe hot skin and help you sleep.
-Asian women have used ground rice as an ingredient in their cosmetic powders for years.
+Certain Asian cultures have used ground rice as an ingredient in cosmetic powders for years.

 Rice flour contains gamma oryzanol, a UV-light-filtering ingredient.
 The addition of cinnamon gives this cooling body powder a wonderful scent.
 Rice flour is available in many grocery and natural food stores.
 Yield: about 4 ounces.